What's the difference between product leadership and product management?

 • Product Leadership Style - inspiring through vision and purpose, not just management

-These traits work together—the strongest product leaders develop all nine, though everyone has natural strengths in different areas.
+These traits work together - the strongest product leaders develop all nine, though everyone has natural strengths in different areas.

-• Ability to obtain a holistic, strategic view of what the right product <em>might</em> be for a given problem space
+• Ability to obtain a holistic, strategic view of what the right product might be for a given problem space

-• Identifying riskier assumptions and knowing <em>how</em> to test them, learn, and adapt
+• Identifying riskier assumptions and knowing how to test them, learn, and adapt

-• Defining what success looks like with clarity and setting measurement frameworks
+• Defining what success looks like with clarity and setting measurement frameworks - see the PMF Signal Convergence Model for a structured approach

 • Understanding the landscape: key market players, differentiators, monetization models, technology, partner ecosystem

-• Thinking 'as a user'—using empathy to relate to problems, needs, and expectations
+• Thinking 'as a user' - using empathy to relate to problems, needs, and expectations

 • Feeling pain points deeply and understanding the problem within its ecosystem